 We went inside a narrow path off the main road and followed the people wearing their traditional clothes and carrying colorful umbrellas.
 Some men were making sounds with their instruments.
 I hopped off the car to get a better view and feel of the parade and put on my sarong.

-In my excitement and seeing that they were already a few meters away, I sort of ran towards them like a dog on the loose, possibly causing weird looks from the people.
+In my excitement and seeing that they were already a few meters away, I sort of ran towards them like a dog on the loose, possibly gathering weird looks from the locals.
 I realized this was a religious parade, slowed my pace, and headed to the back where a pickup truck was carrying little girls dressed in bright-yellow costumes.
 I moved a bit closer.

 Noticing the stranger, the girls curiously looked at my camera and then flashed a smile at me.
 "Hallo!" they said waving their hands.

-I caught on with the rest of the people, and walked through a narrow road with trees on both sides.
-And in this moment, I just realized I did something I normally would not do back at home--Join in and mingle with a crowd.
-Adrenaline was pumping, I was alone with all these strangers and I didn't care.
+I caught up with the rest of the group and walked through a narrow road with trees on both sides.
+And as the adrenaline died, I realized I did something I normally would not do back at home--Join in and mingle with a crowd.
+Blood was pumping, I was alone with all these strangers and I didn't care.
 It was exhilarating.

 We went past rice fields under the scorching heat of the day.
 When they found out a stranger was scurrying down with them, they were slightly shocked.
 They asked me where I was from and I proudly answered I came from the Philippines.
 They smiled and spoke words I didn't understand.
 So I just smiled back.